Jeremiah Chapter 46

 The prophet kept to his old prophetic style, speaking of things that were to come to pass some years after as if they were already past, because of the certainty of them.
 In this sense, he saith other nations had seen, because they should see the shame and confusion of the Egyptians upon their overthrow.
 And the cry of their slain and wounded men would fill other lands.
 For the Egyptians should certainly be overthrown.
 Either by the Chaldeans stumbling upon the Babylonians, or the Babylonians on them, or they (fleeing). for haste stumbling one upon another.
 So as both those that went before, and those who followed after, should both fall together.

-This is really speaking of them turning their swords on each other, and this is not one nation but many.
+This is really speaking of their turning their swords on each other, and this is not one nation, but many.
 Egypt is a mighty man, but stumbleth against mighty as well, and they both fall.

 Babylon’s invasion of Egypt, 15 or 16 years before the destruction of Jerusalem, is here detailed (601 B.C; compare verse 13).
 Having spent 13 years in a siege of Tyre, Nebuchadnezzar was promised Egypt as a reward for humbling Tyre (compare Ezek.
 29:17-20).